Jasper2-0/NMNT-Lab-2/README.md

         }
     }

-A separate function was writen to handle the incoming OSC data.
+A separate function was written to handle the incoming OSC data.

     void ofApp::handleOSC() {
         ofxOscMessage m;